johnnyiller/johnnyiller.github.io/_posts/2021-7-31-leaky-boat.markdown

 ## Deeper dive

 Broadly speaking, IT professionals tend to fall into 1 of 4 groups as illustrated in my highly sophisticated stick figure diagram at the top of this article.
-To simplify things, I am am focusing on engineering, because it is the department I have the most experience with.
+To simplify things, I'm focusing on engineering, because it is the department I have the most experience with.

 While there is a ton of nuance within a particular job role, I'm going to focus on how each group typically views risk and then suggest a portfolio based approach to managing that risk.